42videobricks/42videobricks-php-client/docs/Api/LivesApi.md

 List of the scenes in the live event

-Contains the list of scenes present for the live event - FEED : the scene containing the main flow and its state - IN : The slate viewable before the start of the stream - OUT : The slate viewable after the end of the stream - ERROR : The slate in case of an error on the stream
+Retrieve a list of scenes available for the live event: - FEED: The main stream and its state. - IN: The slate shown before the stream starts. - OUT: The slate displayed after the stream ends. - ERROR: The slate shown in case of a streaming error.

 ### Example